ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

   - IonCardContent
   - IonCardHeader
   - IonCardTitle
+  - IonCol
   - IonImg
+  - IonGrid
+  - IonRow

 This loops through the rows and for each row displays a column for each tea in that row.
 That looks great on a iPad Pro, though the cards are all different sizes and look a little crowded.
-We can fix that with some simple CSS in the view.
+We can fix that with a little styling in the view.
+You can replace the styling that is currently there.

 ```scss
 <style scoped>